 For numerous travellers, the Caribbean brings to mind pristine white sand beaches, indolent palm trees and waters in which one can see into the depths of the enigmatic sea.
 Its perfection also makes it perfect fodder for creating postcard-kitsch.
 Less imprinted on travellers’ minds is the literature that takes shape under not only the tradewinds of the tropics, but also in the historical web of immigration, exploitation, and colonisation.
 We highlight six novels from six Caribbean-born writers:

-Having been born and raised in Port-au-Prince Danticat joined her parents in New York at age 12.
-Memory of one’s personal past and cultural past are important themes in her works.
+Having been born and raised in Port-au-Prince, EdwiDanticat joined her parents in New York at age 12.
+Within her work, memory of one’s personal past and cultural past are often important themes.
 Her first book, Breath, Eyes, Memory, emerged from her immigrant experience in a Haitian American neighbourhood of Brooklyn, New York.
 The novel explores the ways in which identity is forged in the confusion of American and Haitian cultures.
 The Farming of Bones details the tumultuous history of Haiti and the Dominican Republic where Haitians were segregated, mistreated and, in 1937, brutally massacred.

 Another poet and winner of the Nobel Prize for Literature (1992) with connections to T.S.
 Eliot (T.S.
-Eliot Prize in 2011 for White Egrets), Walcott was born and raised in Saint Lucia where he initially trained as a painter.
+Eliot Prize in 2011 for White Egrets), Derek Walcott was born and raised in Saint Lucia where he initially trained as a painter.
 Walcott’s poetry is deeply rooted in his Caribbean upbringing, where folklore, fable, ritual, and myth interweave into everyday epics.

-Texaco by Chamoiseau tells a story of Martinique and of the Caribbean.
-Influenced by Édouard Glissant, Chamoiseau focuses on Creole culture and is considered a key figure in the créolité movement that emerged out of and in opposition to the Négritude movement of an older generation of writers, including Aimé Césaire and Léopold Sédar Senghor.
+Texaco by Patrick Chamoiseau tells a story of Martinique and of the Caribbean.
+Influenced by Édouard Glissant, Chamoiseau focuses on Creole culture and is considered a key figure in the créolité movement that emerged out of and in opposition to the négritude movement of an older generation of writers, including Aimé Césaire and Léopold Sédar Senghor.
 Writers like Chamoiseau understand Caribbean ‘blackness’ as a mélange of influences from the Caribbeans, Europe, Africa and Asia.